Version 1.3.0 • Morphulus

 The shuffle button randomly loads presets across all 4 slots.
 This is a great way to discover unexpected combinations and spark creative ideas.

 When you lock a slot (using the lock icon in the slot header), that slot's effect and settings are preserved when you load presets, use Random Mix, Next/Prev buttons, or Init.
-This is powerful for auditioning — for example, lock a reverb you like in Slot 3 and browse through different modulation presets in the other slots.
+This is powerful for auditioning.
+For example, lock a reverb you like in Slot 3 and browse through different modulation presets in the other slots.

 Documents\Spectrus\Presets.
 Back up this folder to preserve your presets.